Midvale Criminal Defense Lawyers

 Have you been arrested or charged with a crime?
 If so, you need to get accurate legal advice from the minute you are considered a suspect until the matter is resolved.
 The best way to protect your constitutional rights is to know what they are, and to be familiar with the best way to respond to requests and questions from law enforcement officials.

-At Haskins James Law in Salt Lake City, Utah, our criminal defense attorneys have years of legal experience representing clients facing misdemeanor and felony charges related to:
+At Haskins James, our Midvale criminal defense attorneys have decades of legal experience representing clients facing misdemeanor and felony charges related to:

 We Defend All Clients

 For most people charged with different crimes, finding a qualified attorney is an important step that makes all the difference between freedom and significant jail time.
 How can one choose the most competent, experienced, and dedicated criminal defense lawyer?
 The most significant step would be to identify real professionals in this line of work for your case.